Black Myth: Wukong: Sales

-On its release day, Black Myth: Wukong reached over 2.2 million concurrent players on Steam, which established it as the second-highest game by this metric, surpassing other popular games such as Elden Ring and Cyberpunk 2077.
-The feat made it the highest single-player game by concurrent players on Steam.
-According to Bloomberg, this ascent could help the game "seal its place in industry lore."
-On August 22, 2024, the game reached its all-time peak of over 2.4 million concurrent players on Steam.
-This figure maintained it as second overall, placing behind only PUBG: Battlegrounds, among all games on Steam.
+On the release day, Black Myth: Wukong reached over 2.2 million concurrent players on Steam, which established it as the second-highest game by this metric, surpassing other popular games such as Elden Ring and Cyberpunk 2077.
+The feat placed it as the highest single-player game by concurrent players on Steam.
+According to Bloomberg, the ascent could help the game "seal its place in industry lore."
+On August 22, 2024, the game reached over 2.4 million concurrent players on Steam.
+With the milestone, it remained second only to PUBG: Battlegrounds in concurrent players on Steam.

-Game Science announced that Black Myth: Wukong sold 10 million units, derived from data as of August 23, 2024, at 9 PM (UTC+8), and reached 3 million concurrent players across all platforms.
-This made it one of the fastest-selling titles given the timeframe.
-The Deluxe and Collector's Editions were in high demand, with 700 thousand people signed up to purchase a supply of only 30 thousand units on JD.com, for example.
+Game Science announced that Black Myth: Wukong sold 10 million units as of August 23, 2024, and reached 3 million concurrent players across all platforms.
+The achievement made it one of the fastest-selling titles given the timeframe.
+On the e-commerce platform JD.com, over 1.1 million users attempted to reserve the physical editions comprising both the Deluxe and Collector's Editions.
+There was a supply of 30 thousand physical units available on the platform, so the units sold out within seconds.

 Hero Games CEO Daniel Wu, an investor, shared to Bloomberg that Black Myth: Wukong had sold 18 million units in two weeks.
 Bloomberg described this as "one of the fastest starts the global gaming industry has seen."
 Sony revealed that it was the most-downloaded PlayStation 5 game in North America (United States and Canada), Europe, and Japan during August 2024.